 About 5 miles before Young, watch for mile marker 301.
 Continue on about one half a mile.
 As you come down hill and the road curves to the right, look for a Forest Road on the left hand side The road is difficult to see because it is at a sharp angle to the main road and goes downhill.
 This is Forest Service Road 238.
-We have marked this location with a cairn.
-If you see mile marker 302 you’ve gone too far.
+As you drive down the road, keep left.
+DO NOT GO RIGHT ON ROAD #845.

 From the turn onto 188 in Globe, the directions are as follows (the Lat/Long is 34.0234°N, 110.9854°W):

 Go east on S.R.
 260 through Christopher’s Creek, to the top of the Mogollon Rim.
 About 10 miles from Christopher Creek (31.7 miles from Payson) turn right onto Forest Service Road 512 (S.R.
 288) towards Young.
 Drive carefully on the well-graded dirt road about 20 miles to Young.
 Drive through Young on the paved highway.
 Continue on S.R.
 288 south of Young.
 Watch for mile marker 302.
 Drive another one half of a mile.
 On the right side, watch for a small road that goes downhill at an angle to the main road.
 This is Forest Service Road 238.
-We have marked this location with a cairn.
-If you see mile marker 301 you’ve gone too far.
+As you go down the hill, DO NOT TAKE ROAD #845.